-The more we travelled, the more we were told: go to Koh Tao.
+The more we travelled around Asia, the more we were told: go to Koh Tao.
 You have to go to Koh Tao.
 Koh Tao is the best Thai island.
 Don’t miss Koh Tao.

 And so we went north instead of south from Koh Phangan, and as we were a little apprehensive of it being overhyped, we arrived with an open mind.
 We looked down from the boat as we waited to get off, and huge shoals of fish congregated around us in every direction, the clear sea broken up by coral reefs.

 Then we got to the end of the pier and were hounded for the next 100 metres.
 “TAXI TAXI TAXI BOAT TAXI WHERE YOU GO TAXI TAXI?!?!?!!??”
 This would be our soundtrack for the next few days, and already I was SICK OF IT.

 …And then we got past them, to the main shopping street of the town, and I was in love again.